Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework: Supplementary details on simulation framework and Sophon tagger performance

-The name of \texttt{Sophon} represents a novel experimental methodology called ``Signature-Oriented Pre-training for Heavy-resonance ObservatioN'', proposed in Ref.~\cite{Li:2024htp}.
-Pre-trained on the comprehensive \jetclassii dataset as a large-scale classifier, the \texttt{Sophon} model can distinguish 188 different jet signatures, covering an extensive range of boosted final states including both resonant jets (2, 3, and 4 prongs) and QCD background jets.
+For the large-$R$ jet tagger \texttt{Sophon}, we build on the methodology of Ref.~\cite{Li:2024htp}, ``Signature-Oriented Pre-training for Heavy-resonance ObservatioN''.
+In this framework, a jet model is pretrained as a large-scale multiclass classifier on the comprehensive \JetClassII dataset~\cite{jetclass2}.
+The pretraining task distinguishes among 188 large-$R$ jet signatures in a mass- and \pt-decorrelated manner, covering a wide range of resonant topologies (2-, 3-, and 4-prong, including the $X\to bb$ channel) as well as QCD jet final states.
+This methodology provides a prototype for next-generation boosted-jet taggers in CMS.
+Notably, the recently developed Global Particle Transformer (\texttt{GloParT}) follows a similar multiclass and mass/\pt-decorrelated design (see Refs.~\cite{CMS-PAS-HIG-23-012,CMS-PAS-JME-25-001,CMS:2025rqr,CMS-PAS-HIG-24-010}).

-The model architecture is built on the ParT (ParT)~\cite{Qu:2022mxj} backbone with 6 particle attention blocks and 2 class attention blocks, featuring a 128-dimensional embedding space and 8 attention heads.
-The fully connected multilayer perceptron is expanded to two layers with dimensions (512, 188), where the 128-dimensional neuron values before the final MLP serve as latent features for transfer learning applications.
-The complete model contains approximately $2.3\times 10^6$ parameters.
+The model architecture is built on the Particle Transformer (ParT)~\cite{Qu:2022mxj} backbone with 6 particle-attention blocks and 2 class-attention blocks, featuring a 128-dimensional embedding space and 8 attention heads.
+The fully connected multilayer perceptron (MLP) is expanded to two layers with dimensions (512, 188), where the 128-dimensional neuron values before the final MLP serve as latent features for transfer learning applications.
+The full model contains approximately $2.3\times 10^6$ parameters.

-For resonant jet classification, \texttt{Sophon} processes jets initiated from generic spin-0 resonances $X$ decaying to various final states.
-Two-prong signatures include diparton decays ($bb$, $cc$, $ss$, $qq$, $bc$, $cs$, etc.) and dilepton decays ($ee$, $\mu\mu$, $\tau_h\tau_e$, etc.).
-Three- and four-prong signatures arise from cascade decays $X \to Y^{(*)}Y^{(*)}$ with subsequent diparton/dilepton decays of the secondary resonances.
+Jet classes for \texttt{Sophon} are defined as follows.
+Resonant jets are initiated from generic spin-0 resonances $X$ decaying to various final states: two-prong signatures include diparton decays ($bb$, $cc$, $ss$, $qq$, $bc$, $cs$, etc.) and dilepton decays ($ee$, $\mu\mu$, $\tau_h\tau_e$, etc.); three- and four-prong signatures arise from cascade decays $X \to Y^{(*)}Y^{(*)}$ with subsequent diparton/dilepton decays of the secondary resonances.
 QCD background jets are subdivided into 27 classes based on the number and flavors of quarks within the jet.